 I. Introduction

-EU citizenship has gone through various cycles of being fundamentalised, undermined, hollowed out and rehabilitated.
+EU citizenship has gone through various cycles of being fundamentalised, undermined, hollowed out, and rehabilitated.
 Its story is messy, incoherent, and characterised by some of the most visionary judicial pronouncements, and some of the most illogical and weakly reasoned judgments in EU free movement law.
 In tracking the development of EU citizenship case law, a substantial amount of commentary understandably reflects on the constitutional conversations between the EU judiciary and legislature, or between the EU courts and domestic courts and parliaments of Member States.
-But as a matter of excavating the reasoning, and tracking the ambitions, characteristics and nature of EU citizenship, this chapter argues that it is necessary to analyse the dialogue between advocates general and the Court.
+But as a matter of excavating the reasoning, and tracking the ambitions, characteristics and nature of EU citizenship, this chapter argues that it is necessary to analyse the dialogue between advocates general and the Court, not least to examine the intellectual, profoundly humane, and influential contributions Eleanor Sharpston has made to judicial citizenship discourse.

-Using a structured textual analysis, we can build up a clear picture of this dialogue, and of the degree of medium-term ‘influence of ideas’ AGs have had (as opposed to the short-term influence over disparate, individual case results).
+Using a structured textual analysis, we can build up a clear picture of this dialogue, and of the degree of medium-term “influence of ideas” AGs have had (as opposed to the short-term influence over disparate, individual case results).
 This analysis shows that AG Opinions have been integral to EU citizenship case law in three key ways: (i) in centring EU citizenship as a legal phenomenon with legal consequences, in particular with regard to free movement rights; (ii) in asserting (and re-asserting) the importance of proportionality as a fundamental principle in a legal system that deals in law-as-fairness rather than law-as-lists; and (iii) in trying to establish a system in which people have rights and value not just as mobile factors of production, but as humans linked together by bonds of European solidarity.

-Centring EU citizenship and keeping it on life support
+II.Centring EU citizenship and keeping it on life support

 Let us start with an early articulation of what EU citizenship could be.
-In 1992, delivering an Opinion on a case whose facts preceded the coming into force of the Maastricht Treaty and the introduction of EU citizenship, Advocate General Jacobs called upon a “common code of fundamental values” to allow EU nationals to rely upon their European status “to say ‘civis europeus sum’ and to invoke that status in order to oppose any violation of his fundamental rights.”
+In 1992, delivering an Opinion on a case whose facts preceded the coming into force of the Maastricht Treaty and the introduction of EU citizenship, AG Jacobs called upon a ‘common code of fundamental values’ to allow EU nationals to rely upon their European status ‘to say ‘civis europeus sum’ and to invoke that status in order to oppose any violation of his fundamental rights.’

 The phrase “civis Europeus sum” has since been quoted in five cases since – each time by another Advocate General, never in a judgment.
 The immediate aftermath of the introduction of Union citizenship was however muted until Martinez Sala blazed onto the scene.
 This was a clear turning point in the case law, in which equal treatment rights were asserted qua EU citizen.
 It was the Advocate General who had explicitly argued for that paradigm shift, setting out an ambition for EU citizenship that went considerably beyond the arguments advanced by the EU Commission in that case.
-The Commission had argued that Ms Sala was entitled to protection from nationality discrimination because her residence rights derived from the Treaty and remained “fully intact until the host State avails itself of the possibility of limiting the exercise of that right under the directive”.
-Instead, AG La Pergola stated that “justification for equality of treatment lies rather, as I have explained, in the legal status of a citizen of the Union”.
+The Commission had argued that Ms Sala was entitled to protection from nationality discrimination because her residence rights derived from the Treaty and remained ‘fully intact until the host State avails itself of the possibility of limiting the exercise of that right under the directive’.
+Instead, AG La Pergola stated that ‘justification for equality of treatment lies rather, as I have explained, in the legal status of a citizen of the Union’.
 The Court came closer to the Advocate General’s proposal than the Commission’s; it was not necessary to show that Ms Sala was exercising a Treaty-based right to reside in order for her to benefit from equal treatment rights.